AI-SDC/ACRO/stata/readme.md

 **Step 4.4:** Once you are satisfied with your testing

-You might want to put the file somewhere where system users can access it, but not change it.
+Put the file file somewhere with site-wide, read-only access.

 Stata has a folder system for storing common **.ado** files.
 The location will depend  on your operating system as described [here](https://www.stata.com/manuals13/u17.pdf)